pkp2004/NLP-Powered-Text-Summarization/README.md

 <h2>Future Enhancements:</h2>

-Support for multiple languages
+Support for multiple languages<br>
-Integration with external APIs for broader document processing capabilities Advanced summarization techniques, such as abstractive summarization using transformer models
+Integration with external APIs for broader document processing capabilities<br>
+Advanced summarization techniques, such as abstractive summarization using transformer models<br>